Skip to main content

 Peace and Reconciliation Centre’s Collaboratorium

-UFV PARC is once again offering the Community-engaged Collaboratorium over the summer of 2023.
-Building on the momentum of having been awarded the Outstanding BC Heritage Award in Indigenous and Diverse Cultures in 2022, UFV PARC is currently looking for community partners.
+UFV PARC is proud to offer the Community-engaged Collaboratorium over the summer of 2024.
+Building on the momentum of having been awarded the Outstanding BC Heritage Award in Indigenous and Diverse Cultures in 2022 and offering the highly-praised Collaboratorium in 2023, UFV PARC is currently looking for community partners.

 • Identify and direct a research project that is meaningful and important to your community.